Getting Started with CheriBSD 24.05

 The Benchmark ABI

-As of CheriBSD 23.11, CheriBSD supports the Benchmark ABI, a modified form of code generation improving performance on the Arm Morello board.
+Since CheriBSD 23.11, CheriBSD supports the Benchmark ABI, a modified form of code generation improving performance on the Arm Morello board.
 This is required due to limitations on bounds prediction in the current Morello prototype, which would be resolved in a production microarchitecture.
 The performance of the Benchmark ABI is more predictive of potential future CHERI microarchitectural performance than the Morello prototype running software compiled for CheriABI, making it preferable for benchmarking.
 However, this comes at the cost of reduce security, and so software compiled for the Benchmark ABI should not be used for security evaluation.
 Programs may be compiled to the Benchmark ABI using the -mabi=purecap-benchmark command-line argument to cc.

 More information on compiling with the Benchmark ABI can be found in Compiling Hello World.
 More information on what the Benchmark ABI is, and how to interpret performance results, can be found in Early performance results from the prototype Morello microarchitecture.